 Symptoms and Signs

 Lesions are erythematous, yellowish tan, bluish, or the color of the surrounding skin; one or more lesions may occur, most often on dorsal feet, legs, hands, or fingers.
 They are usually asymptomatic but may occasionally be tender.
 The lesions often expand or join to form rings.
-The center of each ring may be a slightly depressed, pale or light brown.
+The center of each ring may be clear or be slightly depressed and sometimes pale or light brown.
 In some cases, lesions may become generalized and widespread.

 Usually no treatment is necessary; spontaneous resolution is common.
-For patients with more widespread or bothersome lesions, quicker resolution may be promoted by the use of high-strength topical corticosteroids under occlusive dressings every night, flurandrenolide-impregnated tape, and intralesional corticosteroids.
-PUVA therapy is also effective and practical for patients with widespread disease.
-Recent reports have suggested that tumor necrosis factor-α inhibitors (eg, infliximab, adalimumab), 595-nm pulsed dye laser, and fractional photothermolysis are useful in managing disseminated and recalcitrant lesions.
+For patients with more widespread or bothersome lesions, quicker resolution may be promoted by the use of high-strength topical corticosteroids under occlusive dressings every night, flurandrenolide-impregnated tape, topical tacrolimus (eg, 0.1% ointment bid, with dosing frequency decreasing as symptoms resolve), and intralesional corticosteroids.
+PUVA therapy, isotretinoin, dapsone, and cyclosporine have been reported to be successful in treating widespread disease.
+Recent reports have suggested that TNF-α inhibitors (eg, infliximab, adalimumab), 595-nm pulsed-dye laser, excimer laser, and fractional photothermolysis are useful in managing disseminated and recalcitrant lesions.